microsoft/delta-kusto/documentation/tutorials/az-dev-ops/README.md

 ### Reverse Engineer

 In this scenario we want to reverse engineer a *development* database.
-We want to find the gap between a git-stored KQL script which represent what we think the database is and the actual database.
+We want to find the gap between a Git-stored KQL script which represent what we think the database is and the actual database.

 ![Reverse Engineer](reverse-engineer.png)

 The delta (script) between those two is going to be persisted as a pipeline artefact.

 This pipeline uses two Delta Kusto jobs.
-One does what was just described.
-The other completely reverse engineer the database and export the complete database script into a script folder within the same artefact.
+The first one does what was just described.
+The second one completely reverse engineer the database and export the complete database script into a script folder within the same artefact.

-Typically that pipeline is used to detect changes (or configuration drift).
+Typically, that pipeline is used to detect changes (or configuration drift).
 For this reason, it **isn't** triggered automatically (e.g. on commits).
-The delta can be used to adjust the git-stored KQL script.
+The delta can be used to adjust the Git-stored KQL script.

 The [pipeline is available here](reverse-engineer).

 ### Deploy DB

-In this scenario we want to deploy the git-stored KQL script to our staging database and then to production.
+In this scenario we want to deploy the Git-stored KQL script to our staging database and then to production.

 ![Deploy DB Pipeline](deploy-db-pipeline.png)